0xSero/Mini-Agent/README.md

 *   ✅ **MCP Tool Integration**: Natively supports MCP for tools like knowledge graph access and web search.
 *   ✅ **ACP Support**: Native support for [Agent Client Protocol](https://agentclientprotocol.com/) for integration with ACP-compatible clients like Zed.
 *   ✅ **Comprehensive Logging**: Detailed logs for every request, response, and tool execution for easy debugging.
-*   ✅ **Clean & Simple Design**: A beautiful CLI and a codebase that is easy to understand, making it the perfect starting point for building advanced agents.
+*   ✅ **Clean & Simple Design**: A beautiful CLI and a codebase that is easy to understand, making it the perfect starting point for building

 ## Table of Contents